pm2-hive/pm2-hive.github.io/docs/features/update-pm2.md

 To get the most from PM2 and Keymetrics, make sure your PM2 version is up-to-date.

-Checkout the new releases: [https://github.com/Unitech/pm2/releases](https://github.com/Unitech/pm2/releases)
+Here is the Changelog: [https://github.com/Unitech/pm2/releases](https://github.com/Unitech/pm2/releases)

 ## Updating PM2